Elsterberg: The period after the fall

 Through the political change, the leather and stove industry collapsed and even the spinnable fiber industry had to suffer a lot.

 After 1990 just a few parts of the "Kunstseidenwerk" stayed alive.
 The "spinnable fiber of Elsterberg" remained internationally demanded, despite its reduced staff due to modernisation processes.
-This continued until 2009, when the "International Chemical Investement Group" closed the factory in favour of its affiliated factory in Obernburg, despite of full order books.
+This continued until 2009, when the "International Chemical Investment Group" closed the factory in favour of its affiliated factory in Obernburg, despite full order books.
 This was the end of the textile and chemical industry in Elsterberg.
 The adverse circumstances and a high unemployment nonwithstanding, Elsterberg developed a lot.
 The historic section of the town was renovated, the "Waldbad" (forest pool) was reconstructed, a bypass was built, historic structures of buildings were renewed with great attention to the detail, the "Bürgerkeller" (town hall) redesigned and all other parts of the city carefully considered.

 numbers of inhabitants (31.
 December) and incorporations: